USFBull00/Open.Kattis/README.md

 # Open.Kattis

-The collection of my Open.Kattis solutions
+This repository is used to collect all my Open.Kattis coding solutions.

-This repository is used to collect all my Open.Kattis solutions.
+Solution are split into a Python folder (containing all problems completed using Python) and C# (containing all problems completed using C#)